The Life Sciences Law Review: Mexico

 Controlled substances include all psychotropic and narcotic substances.
 The list of such goods is included in specific chapters of the Health Law, which establishes the general requirements applicable to these goods and their classification based on their use and effects.

-Under the Health Law, psychotropic substances are divided into those:
+Under the Health Law, psychotropic substances are divided into several categories based on their use and potential risks.

 Processes involving these substances and those considered as raw materials for manufacturing illegal drugs are subject to specific controls, set forth in the Federal Law for the Control of Chemical Raw Materials, Essential Chemical Products and Machinery for Tablet and Pill Manufacturing and its regulations.
 This also provides specific regulations regarding production, sale, acquisition, importation, exportation, transportation, warehousing and distribution of certain chemical products, and apparatus for the manufacture of tablets and pills, specific permits and control and reporting requirements.